-The summer institute normally runs for five weeks residentially at Warwick University.
-In 2020 we delivered the summer institute online due to Covid-19.
+The summer institute normally runs for five weeks residentially.
+In 2020 we delivered the summer institute online due to Covid-19 and this will continue to be the case for 2021.
 For applicants who have been made an offer for the programme this year the latest update about summer institute 2021 can be found on Frontline Connect.

 During this intensive five-week period, leading academics from social work and related fields will teach you the knowledge and skills of good social work.
 As part of the curriculum we will introduce you to: